peppone93/42_RT_public/README.md

 RT

-This project’s goal is to trasformate the basic raytracer of the project (rtv1) to a raytracer able to generate amazing images (RT).
+This project’s goal is to trasform the basic raytracer of the project (rtv1) to a raytracer able to generate amazing images (RT).
 This is accomplished implementing  a multitude of new functions to the raytracer.
 This project has been realized by a group of 4 students.